raspberrypilearning/3D-scene/en/step_6.md

 The value range that is right for your variable depends on what you are using it for.
 Sometimes you will need to experiment a little to get it right but remember that you can change it at any time.

+You can drag the slider to a convenient position on the Stage.

 **Tip:** Variables on the Stage always appear in a layer above all of the sprites.
 If you have a moving sprite it will go under any variables on the Stage.

 --- /collapse ---